AkopovaAnna/ApplicantCourseRegistrationProcess/README.md

 ApplicantCourseManagement system is a Java Spring Hibernate REST project, which allows adding courses and applicants can enroll one of the courses

-There is u scheduling task, from Spring, which is working to update Applicant status
+There is a scheduling task, from Spring, which is working to update Applicant status

+The generated pdf files are saved to resources folder

 ## Usage